Programmers-Paradise/Member-Selection-Test/README.md

 # Programmers' Paradise Code Repository

 Welcome to the Programmers' Paradise Code Repository!
-This repository serves as a platform for members to share their solutions to programming problems and collaborate on coding projects.
+This repository serves as a platform for members to share their solutions to programming problems for the selection of the members in the coding club.

 ## Purpose